aravind-sadharani/chandraveena/src/blog/pallavi/index.md

 title: "Pallavi - Can any poetry be a Pallavi ?"
 date: 2020-05-25
 image: "../../../images/chant-raga.png"
 description: "I am S. Balachander, an Indian classical musician and a performing artist of Chandraveena.
 In my long association with music, I have been privileged to have had deep and meaningful discussions on the theory of music with my Ustad, and undertaken further study of scriptures to understand our music better.
-Here I share my reading of what a Raga Alapana and Pallavi is.
+Here I share my reading of what a Pallavi (composition) is.
 Read on to find out more!"
 ---

+A typical presentation of an Indian Classical music performance has two parts :

+Anibaddha Sangeet - Raga Music which is not bound by lyrics, meter or tala.
+Eg, Raga Alapana

+Nibadhha Sangeet - Raga Music which is bound by lyrics, meter and tala.
+Eg, Pallavi

+Here in this post, I will talk about Pallavi.

 ## Pallavi

 The word Pallavi is believed to be a compound word made from 3 words: **Pa**dam, **La**yam, and **Vi**nyasam.

 Padam is a lyrical or a musical phrase, Layam is a rhythmic structure or Talam, and Vinayasam is the rhythmic exploration of the set musical phrase within the framework of the Raga Lakshana.
+You can read more about Raga Lakshana [here](/blog/music-as-a-performing-art) and [here](/blog/grammar-of-music).

-This section of a musical presentation has also been referred to as Rupak Alapti or Nibaddha Sangeet (music which is bound - by lyrics, meter and Tala which are composed).
+This section of a musical presentation has also been referred to as Rupak Alapti.
 Rupak Alapti could also be considered as the precursor to modern day *Khyal* genre of Indian Classical Music.
 This has two characteristics - *Dhatu* (musical aspects) and *Matu* (Poetry or Lyrical aspects).
 Essentially, this is poetry set to music in a tala or rhythmic cycle of beats.

-These lyrics or musical phrases are set to different talas like Chautala (12 beats), Mishra Chapu (7 beats), Jhaptala (10 beats), etc. The musical phrases are typically set in a way such that they line up with specific accents in the rhythmic cycle.
-For example, the starting point and the ending point of the musical phrase should match corresponding accents in the rhythmic cycle.

-Indian rhythmic system is well evolved, and has many features.
-In addition to a repeating cycle, emphasis points, starting and ending beat, an important aspect of Indian Tala System is Jaati (literally meaning tribe, but musically meaning to a class of beats).
-We recognise 5 types :
-*Tisra Jaati* means musical phrases are created in multiples of 3 *Chatursra Jaati* means musical phrases are created in multiples of 4 *Khanda Jaati* means musical phrases are created in multiples of 5 *Misra Jaati* means musical phrases are created in multiples of 7 *Sankeerna Jaati* means musical phrases are created in multiples of 9

-All other rhythmic combinations can be created by a mix of these 5 Jaatis.
-Vinyasam, or rhythmic exploration of a musical phrase, also called Niraval uses different combinations of jaatis to create aesthetically beautiful variations.
-It needs to be borne in mind that in the process, the meaning and the beauty lyrics / poetry should not be spoilt.
-It is also important to take note of *Hrasva* (short syllables) and *Deergha* (long syllables), for elongating a short syllable could either completely change the meaning of the word, or render it meaningless. *Sahitya Bhav* or the Spirit of the Composition is a very important consideration - at all times keeping the structure, meaning and beauty of the composition while musically and rhythmically exploring it is very important.
+### Padam

 In today's common parlance, this section is also known as *Bandish* or *Kriti*.
 This can include the following stages: